Tenerife is famous for its great sandy beaches, sunny weather, stunning blue sky and all-inclusive, fancy sea resorts.

-Well, if laying out on the beach and sipping drinks for a whole day isn't your idea of a good time, but you're fascinated by Canary Islands and in need of warm and beautiful getaway, go to Tenerife!
-It's true heaven on earth - it offers everything which all mountain aficionados, nature lovers, outdoor addicted and sightseeing enthusiasts need.
+Well, if laying out on the beach and sipping drinks for a whole day isn't your idea of a good time, but you're fascinated by Canary Islands and in need of a warm and beautiful getaway, go to Tenerife!

-The south of Tenerife is dramatic and dry, with scare vegetation, covered in dried dust, very Sparta-like.
+The southern Tenerife is dramatic and dry, with scarce vegetation, covered in dried dust, very Sparta-like.
 But it guarantees sunny weather.

 The north of the island is completely different - with green, abundant vegetation it's definitely more preferred by local inhabitants.
-But the climate there's more windy and rainy.
+There are fewer tourists in the northern Tenerife but the climate there is more windy and rainy.

 Table of contents

-This National Park is the biggest (literally!) attraction in Tenerife as it encircles the highest mount in Spain - volcano Teide.
+This National Park is the biggest (literally!)
+Tenerife attraction as it encircles the highest mount in Spain - volcano Teide.
 This lava monster reaches whopping 3718 metres above sea level!
-As you can guess, the landscapes of Teide National Park provide unforgettable experience!
+As you can guess, the landscapes of Teide National Park provide an unforgettable experience!